Rayleeigh/Rayleeigh/README.md

   </div>
 </div>

-# New Naming Convention
+# Naming Convention
-The new naming convention is the following HPI + YYYY + NAME
+The new naming convention is the following HAA + YYYY + NAME

-HPI  = Home Project and Inventions
+HAA  = Home Automation and Advancement

 YYYY = Year